rackerlabs/support-how-to/content/cloud-servers/migrating-to-a-general-purpose-or-io-server.md

 Some example environments can be found in [our article on open cloud reference architectures](/how-to/rackspace-open-cloud-reference-architecture).

-**Note:** You can't take a snapshot of a General Purpose server data disk, so to back up data disks you must rely on Rackspace Cloud Backup or a similar file-based backup approach.
+**Note:** If you are current using "Performance" servers, please note that the data disk(s) are not captured when you create an image, so to back up data disks you must rely on Rackspace Cloud Backup or a similar file-based backup approach.
 If you want your additional storage to be more portable or need to be able to take data snapshots, consider [adding one or more Cloud Block Storage volumes](/how-to/create-and-attach-a-cloud-block-storage-volume) to the new server.